DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 If you achieved a 2:2 in your degree you may get a scholarship if you have enough relevant experience.

 Scholarship providers set their own:
-* eligibility criteria
+* eligibility requirements
 * application deadlines

+#### How they're paid

+A scholarship is paid over a minimum of 10 months by your teacher training provider.
+They will confirm when you will get the payments.

+You will not need to pay tax or National Insurance on scholarship payments.

 #### How to apply

 You need to apply directly to the scholarship provider via their website.
+They will confirm if you meet their eligibility requirements.

+If you get a scholarship, you need to tell your teacher training provider.

 * [the Royal Society of Chemistry](https://www.rsc.org/prizes-funding/funding/find-funding/teacher-training-scholarships/) (chemistry)
 * [BCS The Chartered Institute for IT](https://www.bcs.org/get-qualified/certification-and-scholarships-for-teachers/bcs-computer-teacher-scholarships/) (computing)